DigitalEuan/ubp_v5/README.md

 - **Sporadic groups**: 26 groups (M₁₁ through Monster M)
 - **Iteration**: Stabilization loop
 - **Result**: Full activation in 1 iteration

+### 6. MOG and OffBits
+- **MOG**: Miracle Octad Generator [https://en.wikipedia.org/wiki/Miracle_Octad_Generator] - not implemented here but usually is part of the UBP
+- **OFFBits**: Four-layered data structure - not implemented here but usually is part of the UBP

 ---